iopenattheclose/TennisVision/README.md

 player_tracker class to track the player,draw bb

 create a stub to save output of tracker to a file instead of predicting it again and again

+court_keypoint_detector to detect all the keypoints and draw them

+using interpolate function to track the ball in frames that are missing the ball tracking functionality